aiven/devportal/docs/tutorials/kafka-migration.rst

 What are you going to build
 ---------------------------

-This tutorial outlines you all common the steps to migrate an existing Apache Kafka® cluster to a new service provider using MirrorMaker 2.
+This tutorial outlines all common the steps to migrate an existing Apache Kafka® cluster to a new service provider using MirrorMaker 2.

-All migrations are different, but the usual use case is migrating between an on-premises systems to a managed or self-hosted Apache Kafka cluster or vice versa.
+All migrations are different, but the usual use case is migrating between on-premises systems to a managed or self-hosted Apache Kafka cluster or vice versa.
 This tutorial outlines a set of checks, actions and processes to follow to perform a complete migration.

 In this tutorial, we'll be migrating to :doc:`Aiven for Apache Kafka® </docs/products/kafka>`, but the steps described should work with any other Apache Kafka service.

-We'll use :doc:`MirrorMaker 2 </docs/products/kafka/kafka-mirrormaker>`, to migrate the data.
+We'll use :doc:`MirrorMaker 2 </docs/products/kafka/kafka-mirrormaker>` to migrate the data.
 MirrorMaker 2 a fully managed distributed Apache Kafka® data replication utility.

 .. mermaid::